punk-security/duodo/README.md

 - This'll take you to the endpoint's page.
 Scroll down to `Permissions` and tick `Grant read resource`
 - At the top there'll be the Integration key, Secret key and API Hostname

-Duo side:
-This needs both the API's integration key and secret key to use, as well as Duo's API endpoint.